by Adam Kirsch

 DISCLAIMER – the authors and promoters of the articles and videos that we place here are mostly not connected in any way to KOL HATOR and may well not share our views and interpretations.
 We do however thank them for their insight and pointers that confirm our understanding and often broaden our insight.

 It is impossible to study the Talmud for long without learning that the ultimate punishment in Jewish law is karet—literally, being “cut off.”
 Ordinary sins are punished by lashes, and certain serious crimes such as murder call for the death penalty; but karet is a more fearful penalty than even death, reserved for major transgressions against God and Torah.
-Last week, Daf Yomi readers began Tractate Karetot, the section of the Talmud dealing with the laws of karet, and it opens with a catalogue of 36 sins that are punished by karet, including Shabbat violation, various types of incest, breaking the Yom Kippur fast, eating bread on Passover, and profanation of the Temple sacrifices.
+Last week, Daf Yomi readers began Tractate Karetot, the section of the Talmud dealing with the laws of karet.
+It opens with a catalogue of 36 sins that are punished by karet, including Shabbat violation, various types of incest, breaking the Yom Kippur fast, eating bread on Passover, and profanation of the Temple sacrifices.

 The sins that earn karet have in common that they are committed against God rather than human beings, so it makes a kind of sense that they would be left up to God to punish.
 Yet this also involves a paradox, which is that people who are liable to break God’s laws are precisely those who don’t care about them, and so presumably won’t fear receiving karet.
 In this sense, karet epitomizes the theory of punishment found throughout the Talmud.
 As we saw in Tractate Sanhedrin, even capital crimes like murder were almost never punished with death by Jewish courts.
 Jews are meant to obey the law not out of fear of physical punishment, but out of fear of God; in other words, they are supposed to follow their consciences.
 This was the theory of Jewish law propounded by the 18th-century philosopher Moses Mendelssohn in his famous book Jerusalem: Jewish law is an individual commitment rather than a political system.